Allergists Debate Anticipated FDA Approval Of A Peanut Allergy Drug

 "The problem with store-bought peanut substances — whether it's peanut butter or peanut flour or Reese's Pieces — is you have absolutely no idea how much you're giving," Daniel Adelman, Aimmune's chief medical officer, says.

 Commercial peanut products can differ quite a bit in their amounts of allergy-causing proteins, or allergens.
 Aimmune's product, on the other hand, "is characterized for its allergen content," Adelman says.
-"We have specifications to ensure consistency from lot to lot, and from capsule to capsule.
+"We have specifications to ensure consistency from lot to lot and from capsule to capsule.
 So there is certainty that you are giving the right dose to the right patient at the right time."

 But some researchers argue that this degree of precision is unnecessary.
-For more than a century, allergists have safely and effectively delivered shots for pollen, trees and other environmental triggers, and the allergen content in those can vary considerably, writes allergist and researcher Richard Wasserman of Dallas, Texas, in a letter to the editor published in the Journal of Allergy and Clinical Immunology.
+For more than a century, allergists have safely and effectively delivered shots for pollen, trees and other environmental triggers, and the allergen content in those can vary considerably, writes allergist and researcher Richard Wasserman of Dallas in a letter to the editor published in the Journal of Allergy and Clinical Immunology.
 Wasserman has published several papers on oral immunotherapy using commercially available peanut products.

 For clinicians who currently offer peanut allergy oral immunotherapy, dosing procedures vary.
 On the Facebook group Food Allergy Treatment Talk, parents shared that some clinics hire a compounding pharmacy to create pre-measured peanut flour capsules.
-Others mix Jiff or PB2 powdered peanut butter into Kool-Aid and have patients measure daily servings with a syringe.
+Others mix Jif or PB2 powdered peanut butter into Kool-Aid and have patients measure daily servings with a syringe.
 For larger doses, families may weigh their own peanuts at home on a scale.

 Still, an FDA-approved product of standardized capsules could assuage academic institutions wary of risk to pediatric patients.
 "We have a lot of internal institutional regulatory issues when it comes to offering treatments for children that have potential for risk," says Jaclyn Bjelac, an allergist at the Cleveland Clinic in Ohio.
 With an FDA-approved product, regulatory bodies "will likely be much more amenable to allowing us to move forward."

 If Palforzia's approval can convince the Cleveland Clinic's regulatory bodies that oral immunotherapy is becoming an important part of clinical practice, Bjelac expects "it would expand our offerings rather than limit us only to this product."
-The clinic would likely include OIT for other foods besides peanut, and consider additional therapies — such as liquid mouth drops that seemed to work comparably to OIT with fewer side effects in a recent small study.
+The clinic would very likely include such therapy for other foods besides peanuts and consider additional therapies — such as liquid mouth drops that seemed to work comparably to OIT with fewer side effects in a recent small study.

 Similarly, if the FDA does approve Palforzia, it may encourage more allergists to begin providing it to patients.
 For example, Virginia private allergist Anmuth says he may rethink offering the treatment.

-Currently he doesn't provide OIT, in part because of liability.
-If you offer a non-approved treatment and the patient has a bad outcome, he says, "you don't really have any legal way to back you up."
-His clinic likely won't add OIT for foods besides peanut until additional standardized therapies become available.
+Currently he doesn't provide oral immunotherapy, in part because of liability.
+If you offer a nonapproved treatment and the patient has a bad outcome, he says, "you don't really have any legal way to back you up."
+His clinic is unlikely to add OIT for foods besides peanuts until additional standardized therapies become available.
 "Maybe I'm just too much of a rule follower, but I think the safest way to do these things are to let the studies declare themselves and use the products that are released," he says.

 Another way an FDA-approved product would help legitimize food allergy treatments is by prompting the development of insurance codes.
-Because OIT-specific codes do not currently exist, some allergists will bill the treatment as oral food challenges, related desensitization protocols or prolonged office visits.
-Though the supplies — such as peanut flour or peanut butter — are simple to obtain, the protocol requires lengthy doctor's visits to monitor for allergic reactions, which can include life-threatening anaphylaxis, as patients ramp up to higher doses every 1-2 weeks.
+Because oral immunotherapy-specific codes do not currently exist, some allergists will bill the treatment as oral food challenges, related desensitization protocols or prolonged office visits.
+Though the supplies — such as peanut flour or peanut butter — are simple to obtain, the protocol requires lengthy doctor visits to monitor for allergic reactions, which can include life-threatening anaphylaxis, as patients ramp up to higher doses every one to two weeks.
 Often patients must pay out of pocket for these supplies, as well as the office visits their insurance won't cover.

 Bona fide OIT codes would "improve reimbursement for all patients, especially those receiving Medicaid," David Stukus, a pediatric allergist at Nationwide Children's Hospital in Columbus, Ohio, told NPR via email.
 Already, a national allergy organization is offering a webinar to demystify OIT billing codes.

-Note: A previous version of this story misspelled the name of Jif peanut butter as Jiff.